Hagar’s Response to the Afghanistan Earthquake

 Lal Gul, recipient of Hagar food hamper

-Going forward, the Hagar Afghanistan team are hoping to implement three new projects to help our existing beneficiaries transition into independence:
+Going forward, the Hagar Afghanistan team are hoping to implement new projects to help our existing beneficiaries transition into independence:

 - Poverty Reduction and Livelihood Project: The new livelihood programme will enable families to start earning an income of at least $100 USD a month, that is sufficient to provide basic food for a family of 8, and cover some energy and clothing needs.
 This will be achieved by organizing the beneficiaries into business cooperatives, establishing cash for work programmes and helping them start small businesses.
+The first of Hagar’s Cash for Work programme started in May.
+130 women have begun training at a carpet weaving factory after Hagar signed a contract with the business owner.
+After 6 months of training, these women will be offered a permanent job and will consequently have the ability to earn an income and support their families

 - An increase in the number of Child Friendly Spaces: We have seen how our 7 Child-Friendly Spaces have provided not just safety and protection for displaced and at-risk children in the past months but also the opportunity to receive a basic education.
 The Hagar team are desperate to set up more of these safe spaces in camps for the displaced due to the overwhelming numbers.
 The Hagar team are also deeply saddened by the number of children that they see on the streets begging for money or food to support their families.
 These children are at risk of life-long illiteracy and consequent poverty but the immediate needs of their families must be met.
 Hagar’s heart is to also set up drop-in centres for street children in the coming months in addition to the spaces set up in camps.
 Children currently roaming the streets begging will be targeted and encouraged to attend these drop in centres where they will receive a basic education and a small food packet to take home to replace what they would have made begging.